samdbeckham/blog/dev/wrote/_posts/2015-02-17-css-parallax-effect.md

 **Full disclaimer:** I did not design or illustrate any of this.
 If you haven't seen it already, this is a remake of the beautifully illustrated [Firewatch]() website.
 I wanted to see if I could do parallax with just CSS and this is the best designed parallax effect I’ve seen on a website.
-It was a great fit.

 ## How it works

-Parallax gets mis-used a lot in web design.
+Parallax gets mis-labelled a lot in web design.
-Often, anything that moves as you scroll through the site gets labeled as parallax.
+Often, anything that moves as you scroll through a site gets called parallax.
-That is not what it means, parallax is:
+But that's not what it means.
+It's an effect that you probably see every day in the real-world and, when used correctly, can add a nice sense of depth to a website.
+The definition of parallax is:

 > The effect whereby the position or direction of an object appears to differ when viewed from different positions, e.g. through the viewfinder and the lens of a camera.

-This gif illustrates the effect quite well.
+This gif by [Trent Walton](http://trentwalton.com/2013/01/20/parallax-scrolling-on-the-web/), illustrates the effect quite well.

 ![Trent Walton's real-life parallax example](/images/articles/firewatch/parallax.gif)

-Most Javascript solutions fake this and just move all images on one plane, usually with a modifier to vary the speed.
-That's not what I did here.
-I used CSS3d transforms to give the scene some actual depth and the effect comes along with it for free.
+In my pen, I used CSS3d transforms to give the scene some depth.
+When combined with some perspective you can get some really nice results.

 ## How it's made
-The pen has six layers, but for clarity we'll do it with three.
+*The pen has six layers, but for clarity we'll run through an example with three.*
 We start off with our wrapper, or stage.
-Inside that stage we have our layers, one div for each.
+Inside that stage we have our layers, one element for each.

 {% highlight html %}
 <div class="parallax__stage">